Practice Area

 How I approach it

-The response work focuses on chronology, documents, brokerage structure, and the practical realities of the transaction.
-The goal is not performative aggression.
-It is a careful, credible response that protects the professional and positions the matter for the best available resolution.
+I focus the response on the chronology, the documents, the brokerage structure, and the practical realities of the transaction.
+The goal is not performative aggression — it is a careful, credible response that protects the professional and positions the matter for the best resolution available.

 Common mistakes